um4ng-tiw/Colloquy/README.md

 * WebRTC and Simple peer package is used to incorporate the private video chat feature in the application.

 ### Prerequisites
 The application doesn't require any prerequisites if its a hosted version.
-However to run the project from the system make sure your have Node.js installed on your system.
+However to run the project from the system make sure you have Node.js installed on your system.

 ### Execution guide